 |If you want to...||Do this...|

-If the Type dropdown appears above the sort dropdown, select your choice of options which change depending on your selected app.
+If the Type dropdown appears above list of transactions, you can select your choice of transaction type.
+Types available depend on what transactions your application uses.

 From the Breakdown table for a selected transaction, you can also select the link to show, or hide, all segments of the breakdown data.

-In order to view browser information, you must enable page load timing (sometimes referred to as real user monitoring or RUM).
+In order to view browser information, you must enable New Relic Browser.

 To view all available transactions as a table, select the Show all transactions table link.
 From here, use any of the available options: